paschalogu/azureterraform/ansible/README.md

 pip install boto
 ```

-Run the code in change file permission and install the above
+Run the code in change file permission and install the above requirements

 ```bash
 chmod +x ./installation.sh

 ./installation.sh
 ```

-## Test Ansible installation
+### Test Ansible installation
+We can test is ansible is properly configured by runnung the command below: This shouls pront the version of ansible installed.

 ```bash
 ansible --version
 ```

-## Create Azure credentials
+### Create Azure credentials

 1. Create Ansible credentials file.
 Once you've successfully connected to the host virtual machine and installed the Ansible, create and open a file named `credentials`